Congratulations December, 2019 Graduates!

 The Department sponsors the UNCP Chapter of Theta Alpha Kappa--The National Honor Society for Religious Studies/Theology for qualified students.
 It is open to any student taking four or more courses in Religion and achieving a high Grade Point Average, not just to those majoring or minoring in Religion.
-Since its founding in 2005, our Chapter has inducted 47 students.
-Congratulations to Ariana Farrington who was inducted into TAK this Fall, 2018!
+Since its founding in 2005, our Chapter has inducted 48 students.
+Congratulations to Andrew Sheppard, a Minor in Religion, who was inducted into TAK this Spring, 2020!

 Field Trip to Religious Worship Sites left strong impressions